 Answer immediately.
-This causes the A3LA-RS to answer the incoming data (or voice for A3LA-R/RM/RGS) call.
+This causes the A3LA-R to answer the incoming data or voice call.

-B.62 D - DIAL
+B.62 D-DIAL

-Dial a data (or voice for A3LA-R/RM/RGS) call number.
-The dial command causes the A3LA-RS to enter originate mode and act as an auto dialer for connection to other modems or voice lines.
+Dial a data or voice call number.
+The dial command causes the A3LA-R to enter originate mode and act as an auto dialer for connection to other modems or voice lines.
 The usual format is ATDnx..x where n is a Dial Modifier and x is a number.
-The following are valid numbers: 0123456789\#ABC.
-Dial modifiers are used to alter the manner in which the A3LA-RS dials.
+The following are valid numbers: 0123456789#ABC.
+Dial modifiers are used to alter the manner in which the A3LA-R dials.